AbrahamZak/stocklist/README.md

 # StockList
-Enables users to search information about stocks (company information, financial data, sentiment, news), create accounts, add stocks to a watchlist, and more. (created with React and the Finnhub API)
+Enables users to search information about stocks (company information, financial data, sentiment, news), view an interactive chart, create accounts, add stocks to a watchlist, and more. (created with React and the Finnhub API)

 (stocklist.abrahamzakharov.com)\
 This project was created to display my development skills as well as my interest in financial markets.

 ## Features

-Allows for the searching of stocks by name/ticker and displays information for stock \
+Allows for the searching of stocks by name/ticker and displays an interactive chart and information for stock \
 Sign up for an account and have a personal profile page displaying your watchlist \
 Add stocks to a watchlist